sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 ## Important: Collaboration with an External User

-In Lab 1, your instructor assigned you the tenant suffix ID of a fellow student in your class.
-Your fellow student's tenant ID will represent the IT Consultant who will partner with Holly Dickson in building Adatum's new service request ticketing system.
+In Lab 1, Enter the username and password as provided in the Environment Details tab.
+Your tenant ID(xxxxxZZZZZZ.onmicrosoft.com) will represent the IT Consultant who will partner with Holly Dickson in building Adatum's new service request ticketing system.
 In this lab, you will provide your fellow student's tenant ID with access to the new ticketing system.
 In a lab 1 exercise, you authorized external access to your tenant from this student’s tenant ID.
 By providing external access to this tenant suffix ID, you and your fellow student will be able to collaborate through Microsoft Teams as you set up this new service request ticketing system (you will do this in the next lab that deals with Teams).

 In the previous lab exercise, you created a SharePoint team site called IT Services.
-As you develop this site, you will employ good security practices by limiting site access to Holly and your fellow student's tenant ID (this tenant ID represents the IT consultant).
-As you set up the new service request ticketing system, you will access the site using your fellow student's tenant ID to prove that the IT consultant can access the system.
-In the next lab involving Microsoft Teams, you will actually chat with your fellow student concerning the new ticketing system.
-Keep in mind that the student who was assigned as your IT consultant will also be taking on the role of Holly Dickson in his or her own lab, and you will be taking on the IT consultant role with another student.
-Therefore, each student in the class will take on dual roles – that of Holly Dickson in the student’s own lab, and that of the IT consultant for a fellow student’s lab.
+As you develop this site, you will employ good security practices by limiting site access to Holly and your odl_user_id tenant ID (this tenant ID represents the IT consultant).
+As you set up the new service request ticketing system, you will access the site using your odl_user_id tenant ID to prove that the IT consultant can access the system.
+In the next lab involving Microsoft Teams, you will actually chat with your odl_user_id concerning the new ticketing system.

 ### Task 1 - Assign site permissions to your IT consultant

-As Holly Dickson, you earlier provided your fellow student's tenant ID with External Access back in Lab 1.
-You now must assign the consultant with permission to access the new IT Services team site that you created in the prior lab.
-If you will recall, in the prior lab you created a new Information Technology group that was assigned to the IT Services site.
-This group included Isaiah Langer and Joni Sherman, and you assigned the group Full Control permissions.
-Since you do not want the IT consultant to have Full Control permissions, you do not want to assign the consultant to the Information Technology group.

-Instead, in your role as Holly Dickson, you will perform the following steps in this task to assign the IT consultant to the IT Services team site with limited permissions:

-- You will create a new permission level for the IT Services site titled **Restricted Use**.
-You will then assign to this permission level the limited set of permissions that you want assigned to any external users who will access the site (in this case, the IT Consultant).
-- For the IT Services site, you will then create a new group of users titled **Consultants**, and you will assign your fellow student’s tenant admin account (which represents the IT Consultant) to this group.
-- You will assign the **Restricted Use** permission level to this **Consultants** group.
-This will limit the actions the IT Consultant will be able to perform when accessing the IT Services site.

-1. You should meet with the student who your instructor assigned to your lab to play the role of the IT consultant.
+1. You should meet with odl_user_id username assigned to your lab to play the role of the IT consultant.
 During this meeting you should exchange the tenant admin accounts **(ODL_USER_ID@xxxxxZZZZZZ.onmicrosoft.com)** from each of your tenants along with the tenant admin's password.

 1. You should still be logged into **VM-Deployment-ID** as **ADATUM\\Azureuser Administrator**; if not, then do so now.